kiyoon/jupynium.nvim/README.md

 At this point, any changes you make within the Neovim Jupynium file will be reflected live in the browser.
 Make sure you do not make changes inside the browser itself, as the sync is only one-way (from Neovim to browser).

-If you want to save a copy of the `.ipynb` file, run `:JupyniumSaveIpynb`.
-There is also a configuration option to enable automatic saving/downloading.
+If you want to save a copy of the `.ipynb` file, run `:JupyniumDownloadIpynb`.
+There is also a configuration option to enable automatic downloading.

 #### Sync multiple Jupynium files